Home: Power Supplies, Battery Chargers, Battery Packs and switching power supply

 You already knew that I couldn’t help you with your specification, but at least you can use the following design estimation tools to give the marketing department a matrix of choices.

-How much battery do you need to run your device?
+How much battery capacity do you need to run your device?
 Here is how you estimate it.

 Step 0.
-A little tutorial on measurements of charge.
+A little tutorial on measurements of electronic charge.
+After all, it is electrons (really ions) that are stored in the battery.
 In phreshman fisicks we all learned that the measure of charge is the coulomb and that a single electron has 1.602e-19 coulombs of charge.
-One amp flowing in a wire for one second will use one coulomb of charge.
+One amp flowing in a wire for one second will use one coulomb of charge, which is 6.24 x 10^18 electrons,.

 Q = I*t